Surge protector: Joule rating

-The Joule rating number defines how much energy a MOV-based surge protector can theoretically absorb in a single event, without failure.
-Better protectors exceed ratings of 1,000 joules and 40,000 amperes.
+The Joule rating defines how much energy a MOV-based surge protector can absorb in a single event, without failure.
+Better protectors exceed 1,000 joules and 40,000 amperes.
 Since the actual duration of a spike is only about 10 microseconds, the actual dissipated energy is low.
-Any more than that and the MOV will fuse, or sometimes short and melt, hopefully blowing a fuse, disconnecting itself from the circuit.
+If the rating is exceeded, the MOV will either burn open or melt and permanently short circuit, ideally blowing a fuse and disconnecting the protected MOV and the equipment it is protecting from the supply.

-The MOV (or other shorting device) requires resistance in the supply line in order to limit the voltage.
-For large, low resistance power lines a higher joule rated MOV is required.
+Per Ohm's law, the MOV (or other parallel-wired protection device) requires resistance in the supply line in order to limit the voltage.
+For equipment fed by large, low-resistance power lines, a higher joule-rated MOV is required.
 Inside a house, with smaller wires that have more resistance, a smaller MOV is acceptable.

-Every time a MOV shorts, its internal structure is changed and its threshold voltage reduced slightly.
-After many spikes the threshold voltage can reduce enough to be near the line voltage, i.e. 120 vac or 240 vac.
-At this point the MOV will partially conduct and heat up and eventually fail, sometimes in a dramatic meltdown or even a fire.
+Every time an MOV shorts, its internal structure is changed and its threshold voltage is reduced slightly.
+After many spikes, the threshold voltage can be reduced enough to be near the line voltage, i.e., 120 or 240 VAC.
+At this point, the MOV will partially conduct and heat up and eventually fail, sometimes in a dramatic meltdown or even a fire.
 Most modern surge protectors have circuit breakers and temperature fuses to prevent serious consequences.
-Many also have an LED light to indicate if the MOVs are still functioning.
+Many also have an LED light to indicate whether the MOVs are still functioning.